astanez/backstage-templates/scaffolder-templates/python-api-backend-template-v5/README.md

 This repository contains the Backstage Template used to create the Kubernetes resources needed to build/deploy a simple Python web application.

-This template was created by modificatio of quarqus-web-template by Yevgeniy (yevgeniy@redhat).com.
+This template was created based modification of quarqus-web-template by Yevgeniy yevgeniy@redhat.com.